awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls-1.4.0.md

 **Note**
 CIS 2\.5 requires that AWS Config is enabled in all Regions in which you use Security Hub\.
 Because Security Hub is a regional service, the check performed for this control checks only the current Region for the account\.
 It does not check all Regions\.
 You also must record global resources so that security checks against global resources can be checked in each Region\.
 If you only record global resources in a single Region, then you can disable this control in all Regions except the Region where you record global resources\.
-You may also consider disabling these IAM controls \(CIS 1\.2, CIS 1\.3, CIS 1\.4, CIS 1\.16, CIS 1\.22\) in Regions in which global resource recording is not enabled\.
-Since IAM is a global service, IAM resources will only be recorded in the Region in which global resource recording is enabled\.

-To run this check, Security Hub performs custom logic to perform the audit steps prescribed for it in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
+To run this check, Security Hub performs custom logic to perform the audit steps prescribed for it in the [CIS AWS Foundations Benchmark v1\.4\.0](https://acrobat.adobe.com/link/track?uri=urn:aaid:scds:US:2e5fec5c-5e99-4fb5-b08d-bb46b14754c1#pageNum=1)\.
 Security Hub also requires that global resources are recorded in each Region, because Security Hub is a regional service and performs its security checks on a Region\-by\-Region basis\.

-### Remediation<a name="cis-2.5-remediation"></a>
+### Remediation<a name="cis1.4-3.5-remediation"></a>

 **To configure AWS Config settings**